 - September 2013

-The Memorial Sloan-Kettering Cancer Alliance is announced with Hartford HealthCare as first member, internationally recognized experts in thoracic surgery and oncology join the institution, and our experts share the latest information about multiple myeloma treatment.
+The Memorial Sloan Kettering Cancer Alliance is announced with Hartford HealthCare as a first member, internationally recognized experts in thoracic surgery and oncology join the institution, and our experts share the latest information about multiple myeloma treatment.

 - August 2013